Experts on smoke and poor air quality: ‘It affects everybody’

 FRESNO, Calif.
-(KGPE) – Smoky skies draped over the Central Valley Wednesday morning as the KNP Complex Fire and the Windy Fire continue to burn in Tulare County.
+(KSEE) – Smoky skies draped over the Central Valley Wednesday morning as the KNP Complex Fire and the Windy Fire continue to burn in Tulare County.

 Through the Valley Air app, throughout much of the day, the real-time air advisory network stayed at Level 4, which means everyone should avoid prolonged or vigorous outdoor activities and sensitive individuals should exercise indoors.